ceat-epfl/sensecity-africa/README.md

 From the root of this repository, follow the steps below:

-1. Create a conda environment
+1. Create a conda environment (if you have Snakemake and mamba, you may use `snakemake -c1 create_environment` instead):

 ```
-make create_environment
+conda env create -f environment.yml
 ```

-2. Activate it
+2. Activate it:

 ```
 conda activate sensecity-africa